Diego-galsan/siruami/README.md

 # Sirúami
-Sirúami is a Tarahumara word that means hunter.
-Sirúami is a project that combines AI agents with Arduino projects to drive new technology and applications.
+Sirúami, a Tarahumara word meaning 'hunter,' is a project that combines AI agents with Arduino to drive new technology and applications.